 Sarah Zevalkink, PHR, SHRM-SCP

 Sarah (Bokina) Zevalkink, PHR, SHRM-SCP, is a strategic human resources leader and culture catalyst based in the Grand Rapids metropolitan area.
-With over 16 years of experience in HR, she partners with organizations across Michigan to build tailored solutions that align culture with business strategy.
-Currently, she serves as a Human Resources Consultant at HR Collaborative, providing expertise in executive coaching, compensation studies, and back-end HR projects, while also supporting organizations in developing HR structure from the ground up.
+With more than 16 years of experience in HR, she partners with organizations across Michigan to design people strategies that align culture with business objectives.

-Sarah began her professional journey in nursing before discovering her passion for business and human resources.
-She earned a Master’s degree in Human Resource Administration from Central Michigan University and a Bachelor’s degree in Business Administration with a focus on Human Resources Management from Ferris State University.
-Her career has spanned senior leadership roles in organizations including Frederik Meijer Gardens & Sculpture Park, Grand Rapids Downtown Market, and John Ball Zoo, where she focused on talent strategy, diversity engagement, and organizational culture.
+Sarah holds a Master’s degree in Human Resource Administration from Central Michigan University and a Bachelor’s degree in Business Administration with a focus in Human Resources Management from Ferris State University.
+Throughout her career, she has held senior leadership roles with organizations such as Frederik Meijer Gardens & Sculpture Park, Grand Rapids Downtown Market, and John Ball Zoo, where she led initiatives that strengthened culture, modernized people operations, and supported organizational growth.

-A committed community and industry leader, Sarah serves on the Board of Directors for the Human Resources Group of West Michigan and as an advisory board member for Lighthouse Academies.
-She is a graduate of Leadership Grand Rapids (Class of 2025) and holds certifications as a Professional in Human Resources (PHR) and Predictive Index Practitioner.
-Known for her practical guidance, transparency, and strong moral compass, Sarah is dedicated to helping organizations create meaningful, sustainable culture and people strategies.
+In addition to her professional work, Sarah is an active community and industry leader.
+She serves on the Board of Directors for the Human Resources Group of West Michigan and is a graduate of Leadership Grand Rapids (Class of 2025).
+She also holds certifications as a Professional in Human Resources (PHR), SHRM-SCP, and is a Predictive Index Practitioner.

 • Predictive Index Practitioner